hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Mathematical simplify: Expand using Associative property
 **Prompt:**
-Now you will be instructed to expand {equation}.
+You will be instructed to expand {equation}.
 Express the {equation} in the expanded form.

 ## Mathematical simplify: Combine using Associative property
 **Prompt:**
-Now you will be instructed to expand the product {equation}.
+You will be instructed to expand the product {equation}.
 After expansion, you can introduce a sign variable {symbol} before $\hat{x}/2$, where take values of {values} to combine the {num of terms} term in to one term.
 Express the {equation} in the expanded form.